 Inventories are stated at the lower of cost or net realizable value, with cost determined on a first-in, first-out basis.
-Inventories, in part, include certain excipients that are sold to a customer for a currently marketed animal health product and included in several products in development, or awaiting regulatory approval or commercial launch.
+The Company may be required to expense previously capitalized inventory costs upon a change in management's judgment due to, among other potential factors, a denial or delay of approval of a customer's product by the necessary regulatory bodies, or new information that suggests that the inventory will not be saleable.
+If the Company is able to subsequently sell products made with raw materials that were previously written down, the Company will report an unusually high gross profit as there will be no associated cost of goods for these materials.
 In October 2017, the Company announced that PERSIST, the Phase 3 clinical trial for POSIMIR, did not meet its primary efficacy endpoint.
-As a result, the Company wrote down certain lots of inventory which are no longer considered to be probable for use prior to expiration and prepaid inventory related to a minimum purchase agreement for an excipient.
-In addition, the Company recorded a liability related to a minimum purchase agreement for the same excipient.
-In 2017, the Company recorded charges to cost of goods sold of approximately \$2.0 million, of which approximately \$503,000 related to the write-down of the cost basis of inventory on hand, \$500,000 related to the prepaid inventory for the minimum purchase commitment for this excipient, and \$1.0 million related to the accrual of a liability for the remaining minimum purchase commitment for the same excipient.
-As of December 31, 2018, the remaining carrying value of the excipient in the Company's inventory was \$68,000.
-In the event that management determines that the Company will not utilize all of these materials, there could be a potential write-off related to this inventory.
+As a result, the Company determined that certain lots of inventory were no longer considered to be probable for use prior to expiration.
+The Company recorded charges to cost of goods sold of approximately \$2.0 million, of which approximately \$503,000 related to the write-down of the cost basis of inventory on hand, \$500,000 related to the prepaid inventory for the minimum purchase commitment for this excipient, and \$1.0 million related to the accrual of a liability for the remaining minimum purchase commitment for the same excipient.
 If the Company is able to subsequently sell products made with raw materials that were previously written down, the Company will report an unusually high gross profit as there will be no associated cost of goods for these materials.